 Improves the health and wellbeing outcomes for all the Aboriginal children and young people.

-KARI’s health programs is tailored to suit the needs of the children, young people and families.
+KARI’s health programs are tailored to suit the needs of the children, young people and families.
 Working in partnership with service providers and government organisations, our aim is to provide the best support.

-Due to government funding some programs deliver by KARI Clinic are only for our Out of Home Care Children.
+Due to government funding some programs delivered by KARI Clinic are only for our Out of Home Care Children.